LukefromWA/bayesian-stochastic-epi/README.md

 - Partial immunity and reinfection pathways
 - Bayesian parameter estimation with uncertainty quantification

-The goal of this framework is to evaluate how increasing biological realism changes parameter inference, model convergence, and predictive performance.
+The goal of this framework is to evaluate how increasing biological realism changes:

+- Model convergence
+- Parameter inference
+- Transmission dynamics
+- Predictive performance

+---

+# Scientific Question

+How do assumptions about biological realism and external forcing affect inference of epidemic transmission dynamics?

+This framework evaluates:

+- Does viral genomic variation improve transmission inference?
+- Does a latent genomic memory state better represent evolutionary pressure than a fixed lag?
+- Do Erlang distributed transition times improve model behavior compared to exponential assumptions?
+- How do vaccination and policy interventions change inferred genomic coupling?

 ---